Documents

 • Tables

-Issue: If you don’t use meaningful language in your header and set your top row (and your left column if applicable) as a header, a screen reader will read your table from left to right, line by line and the listener will lose all context for relationships between headers and data.
-Who’s affected: Screen reader…
+If you don’t use meaningful language and set your top row as a header, a screen reader user will quickly lose all context for your data. […]Read More…

 Find more tools and guidance at accessibility.umich.edu, the university’s repository for digital accessibility knowledge.